 Tearjerker P.S.
 I Love You stars Gerard Butler as Gerry and Hilary Swank as Gerry’s wife, Holly.
 When Gerry dies from a critical illness, Holly loses the love of her life.
 To help Holly move on peacefully, Gerry planned ahead before his death and wrote her a series of letters with instructions for her to follow.

 Ryan Gosling and Emma Stone could not have been a more perfect pair for this movie.
 Crazy, Stupid, Love tells the story of Hannah’s (Emma Stone) dad Cal Weaver (Steve Carell), who gets cheated on by his wife Emily (Julianne Moore).
 Gosling’s character Jacob Palmer is the ultimate playboy and teaches Cal all his tips and tricks on how to attract women.

 To All the Boys I’ve Loved Before (2018)

 Adapted from Jenny Han’s novel To All the Boys I’ve Loved Before, the Netflix original is an adorable rom-com that follows two teens, Lara Jean Covey (Lana Condor) and Peter Kavinsky (Noah Centineo), who unexpectedly fall in love amidst all the high school drama.
 Now a worldwide phenomenon, the movie franchise will release its third and final film just in time for Valentine’s Day.

 Crazy Rich Asians (2018)

-Based on the 2013 novel of the same name by Kevin Kwan, Crazy Rich Asians took Hollywood by storm for featuring a majority of Asians in its cast since The Joy Luck Club in 1993.
-The plot highlights the story of Chinese-American professor Rachel Chu (played by Constance Wu) who travels to meet her boyfriend’s family in Singapore and discovers that they are the wealthiest in the country.
+Based on the 2013 novel of the same name by Kevin Kwan, Crazy Rich Asians portrays the relationship of Chinese-American professor Rachel Chu (Constance Wu) who travels to meet her boyfriend’s family in Singapore and discovers that they are the wealthiest in the country.